Anderson localization effects on doped Hubbard model: Results for at half-filling

 \section{Results for $U = 3$ at half-filling}

 The evolution of the typical and average DOS as disorder increases for the case of $U=3$ and no doping is presented in Fig. \ref{DOShalf-filling}.
 The clean system has a Mott gap, which starts to be filled with localized states as disorder increases.
-The gap eventually closes at the critical disorder at which the MIT takes place.
+The gap eventually closes and the system becomes an Anderson-Mott insulator, as illustrated in Fig.~\ref{DOShalf-filling} for $W = 3.5$.
+At half-filling, the Anderson-Mott insulator always presents empty sites and thus corresponds to the AMI-0 defined in the main text.
 This behavior is different than the one presented in Fig. \ref{fig:DOStypMetal} for the doped case, where the clean system is a metal.
-The V-shaped DOS is observed at half-filling for all $W>W_c$, as illustrated in the figure for $W=3.25$.